-All joint proposals will be assessed and evaluated by scientific panels appointed by the respective implementing agencies from Singapore and Germany.
+- All joint proposals will be assessed and evaluated by scientific panels appointed by the respective implementing agencies from Singapore and Germany.
 These panels will consist of scientific experts who will review and recommend complete proposals for the award.
-Project proposals with clear strategies for implementing research findings to industry or society, and show greater prospects of attaining a TRL between 5 to 7 would be preferred.
+Project proposals with clear strategies for implementing research findings to industry or society and show greater prospects of attaining a TRL between 3 and 7 would be preferred.

-The following should be satisfied prior commencement of the project:
+- The following should be satisfied prior to commencement of the project:

 - Cooperating parties should enter into formal contract agreement, which should specify the roles and tasks to be undertaken by each party to the cooperation; and

 - Share the ownership of IP rights brought to and resulting from the cooperation, as well as the commercialization rights agreed amongst cooperating parties, and will be subjected to the contract assigned by both parties in the joint collaboration within reasonable limitations before the commencement date of the project.

 - A formal Research Collaboration Agreement (RCA) between the collaborating parties from Singapore and Germany would need to be signed and forwarded to A*STAR and BMBF not later than six (6) months after the Letter of Award of the project has been issued.
 Permission from A*STAR and BMBF must be sought at least one month in advance if further time extension is required for the completion of the RCA.